Pula: Sights

 The Church of St. Francis dates from the end of the 13th century.
-It was built in 1314 in late Romanesque style with Gothic additions such as the rose window.
+It was built in 1314 in the late Romanesque style with Gothic additions such as the rose window.
 The church consists of a single nave with three apses.
 An unusual feature of this church is the double pulpit, with one part projecting into the street.
 A 15th-century wooden polyptych from an Emilian artist adorns the altar.
 The west portal is decorated with shell motifs and a rose window.
 The adjoining monastery dates from the 14th century.
 The cloisters display some antique Roman artefacts.

 The Archaeological Museum of Istria is situated in the park on a lower level than the Roman theatre and close to the Twin Gates.
 Its collection was started by Marshall Marmont in August 1802 when he collected the stone monuments from the temple of Augustus.
 The present-day museum was opened in 1949.
 It displays treasures from Pula and surroundings from prehistory until the Middle Ages.
 The building was constructed under Austro-Hungarian rule and was the former k.u.k.
 Staatsgymnasium, the Austrian high school.

 The Aquarium Pula is the biggest aquarium in Croatia, located in the Austro-Hungarian fortress Verudela, which was built in 1886 on the peninsula 3 km from the centre of the city of Pula.
 Transforming the fortress into the aquarium has been in progress since 2002.
 The installation encompasses about 60 tanks on the ground floor, the moat, and the first floor of the fortress.
 In an area of approximately 2000 m2, visitors can view inhabitants of the Northern and Southern Adriatic Sea, tropical marine and freshwater fish, and representatives of European rivers and lakes.
 From the roof of the fort, visitors may view the entire city of Pula.
 It is also possible to see the first marine turtle rescue centre in Croatia.

 Fort Bourguignon is one of many fortresses in Pula that the Austrian empire erected to protect the port for its navy.

 Nesactium is an ancient hill fort settlement, which is considered to be the oldest urban settlement in Istria.
 The town is settled about 10 km north of Pula, next to Valtura and Pula Airport.
 The site itself is located above Bay of Budava, and it is well protected by its steep hills.
-Nesactium is first mentioned as the main settlement of the Histri, the oldest people on the peninsula, which were the eponym for Istria.
+Nesactium is first mentioned as the main settlement of the Histri, the oldest people on the peninsula, which was the eponym for Istria.
 Livy was the first who mentioned Nesactium, and the altar dedicated to Emperor Gordian from the 3rd century, where "Res Republica Nesactiensium" is mentioned, confirmed the actual existence of this city.
-The search for the city has begun in 1900, when Pietro Kandler first put together the toponym Vizače with ancient Nesactium.
+The search for the city began in 1900, when Pietro Kandler first put together the toponym Vizače with ancient Nesactium.